jvick1/Web_Dev_101/CSS_Development/ReadMe.md

 There are 3 types of CSS Styles;
 1. **Internal** – the style sheet is contained within the same HTML sheet in which the styles are used
 2. **External** – reference the styles in an external CSS file we do this with `<link rel=”stylesheet” href=”mystyles.css”>`
-3. **Inline** – style rules are added directly inside the element. **Note** this is usually not a good practice and tends to be inefficient
+3. **Inline** – style rules are added directly inside the element. **Note:** This is usually not a good practice and tends to be inefficient

 In our code, we are using external CSS.
 In our App.js file we can see the import statement at the top of the file `import './App.css';`.